Airbus orders surge in November but lag Boeing

 Demand for the revamped A320neo handed Airbus a record 64 percent market share in 2011, but Boeing has raced past its rival in 2012 with strong sales of its competing 737 MAX.

-When 2011 and 2012 years are combined, analysts say the two aircraft planemakers are expected to maintain a roughly equal share of the $100 billion global passenger jet market.
+When 2011 and 2012 years are combined, analysts say the two aircraft planemakers are expected to maintain a roughly equal share of the $100 billion (62 billion pounds) global passenger jet market.

 The two planemakers are locked in an advertising war fuelled by conflicting claims about the merits of the upgraded aircraft.